attsdk/m2x-ios/README.md

 #### Errors and Messages

-The *error* parameter is a `NSError` object that encapsulate the error information, for example the HTTP status code.
+The *error* parameter is a `NSError` object that encapsulate the error information, check for its domain and code.

 To get the HTTP status code use the `response` object